For your bodybuilding needs or any kind of muscle-building activity, protein powders are a necessary supplement.

 Too high an intake of proteins can also increase insulin and start turning protein into blood sugar, which can lead to weight gain.

-We don’t recommend drinking a protein shake without adding fats/oils (on empty stomach), and no more than 30 grams protein per dose.
-Pure protein shake can additionally spike insulin and thus lower fat burning for energy.
+We don’t recommend drinking a protein shake on an empty stomach without adding fats/oils.
+Pure protein shakes can additionally spike insulin and thus lower fat burning for energy.

-Along with proper training, nutrition and enough sleep, the body is capable to use maximum of your protein intake for maximum muscle growth.
+Along with proper training, nutrition, and enough sleep, the body is capable to use a maximum of your protein intake for maximum muscle growth.

-If for example you don’t sleep enough, the effect of protein intake will be significantly reduced.
+If for example, you don’t sleep enough, the effect of protein intake will be significantly reduced.
 Or if you don’t cause enough stress to your muscles and on the whole body, the effect will also be significantly lowered.
-If you take too much carbs, it will lower the growth hormone, which is the key to using protein as the raw material for muscle growth.
+Taking too much carbs will lower the growth hormone, which is the key to using protein as the raw material for muscle growth.

 If you get too much carbohydrates, it will reduce the release of the hormone glucagon (together with HGH) which are responsible for burning the excess body fat and the use of fats for energy.
 Read what triggers glucagon release and how proteins are key to its release.

 Increased body fat will cause an increase in estrogen which directly lowers testosterone.
-Again, lowered use of proteins.
+Again, we have lower use of proteins.
 Proteins help burn excess body fat but only under certain circumstances.

 Some types of protein powders